Vokturz/LLM-slackbot-channels/README.md

    - `/modify_bot` Modify bot's configuration for the current channel
    - `/bot_info` Get *prompt* and *temperature* of the bot in the current channel
    - `/permissions` (optional)  Modify which users can interact with the bot
+   - `/edit_docs` Modify documents uploaded to the bot in the current channel
 4. Enable **Events**
    - Subscribe to `app_mention`
 5. Set **Scopes**